glaserlab/opto_constrain/README.md

 ## System Requirements

-All software dependencies to run the linear analysis is in the `requirements.txt` folder.
+All software dependencies to run the linear analysis is in the `requirements.txt` folder, which specifies version numbers and operating systems.
 To run the nonlinear analysis, additionally installing PyTorch and CUDA is required.

+Installation should take under 15 minutes.

 ## Installation